 Erin Chu, DVM

-Erin grew up in various places including Poughkeepsie, New York, Singapore, Beijing, China, and Austin, Texas.
-While pursuing her bachelor’s in Biological Sciences at Cornell University, she decided to give basic science research a try…and never stopped.
-Erin has a research focus in epigenetics.
-In her free time Erin rides her horse Honor, reads books that aren’t textbooks, and hangs out with her dog Shiloh.
-She is also a member of the vet a capella group Ultrasound and the vet acting troupe, the Vet Players.
+Erin grew up in a number of places including New York, Singapore, Beijing, and Texas before coming to Ithaca for her bachelor's in Biological Sciences at Cornell.
+While fulfilling her requirements for veterinary school, she decided to give basic science research a try…and never stopped.
+Erin has a research focus in epigenetics and plans to use her clinical and research skill sets in a career in translational biomedical science.
+In her free time Erin rides her horse Honor, reads books that aren’t textbooks, and hangs out with her dog Shiloh and cat Clementiger.

 DVM, Cornell University, 2014

 Erin has contributed to research projects examining the genetics of body size diversity in the domestic dog and horse, mechanisms of X-Chromosome Inactivation in mouse embryonic stem cells, and maternal factors contributing to embryonic development.
 These experiences have developed a strong interest in epigenetics and the regulation of gene expression.
 Erin’s current research in the Soloway lab focuses on the RNA-mediated epigenetic regulation of an imprinted locus.

 Taylor DH, Chu ET, Spektor R, and Soloway PD.
 (2015).
 LncRNA regulation of reproduction and development.
 Molecular Reproduction and Development 82: 932-956.